EreckGordon/angular-universal-pwa-starter/README.md

 # Angular Universal PWA Starter
 Angular Universal PWA Starter built with Angular Cli on Expressjs.

+## Important
+- webpack does not like typeorm because it uses a dynamic import statement.
+- to get around this, i edit `node_modules/typeorm/driver/postgres/PostgresDriver.js` starting at line 565, and replace the calls to PlatformTools with require("pg") and require("pg-native").
+- any type `typeorm` is installed, you will have to edit node_modules.
+Otherwise you could form typeorm and otherwise follow the updates.

 ## Assumptions
 - angular cli (project generated with version 1.3.1)
 - yarn (dependency management)